International Trademark Rights

 5. What is meant by “Convention priority”?

 The right of priority under the Paris Convention provides that on the basis of a trademark application filed in one of the countries in the Paris Union, the applicant may, within six months of that filing, apply for protection in any of the other countries in the Union.
-Any of these subsequent applications will be regarded as if they had been filed on the same day as the first application; that is, they have priority over applications filed by others during that six-month period for the same mark.
+These subsequent applications will be regarded as if they had been filed on the same day as the first application; that is, they have priority over applications for the same mark filed by others during that six-month period.

 6. What is the Madrid System?